Return to Homepage

 Wherever Lady Somers, and I go, "said Lord Somers, "we get a smiling and friendly welcome, Pommies though we are.
 All I can ask you to do is to support your railways as much as possible.
 Send everything you can by rail instead of by road, and then you will find at Budget time that there is a little less deficit."

 At a function held after the official opening, Mr. Cain, responding to the toast of the State Parliament, said that £170,000 had been spent on the new line, and he hoped that Councillor Jordan was a prophet when he said that it would pay in five or ten years.
 The Shire of Mulgrave was lucky to have obtained its railway.
 The community could not afford to spend hundreds of thousands of pounds on railways which were used by only a few people who could not afford to by motor-cars.
 The Railways department asked for a little loyalty from the people.
 If the people of the district did not support the Darling-Glen Waverley railway they would find that they had to pay the

 £310,000 guaranteed against loss in the first five years.

 Extracted from p.7 The Argus Newspaper of 6 May 1930 NLA

 Our area has a good number of claims to fame in the railway scene.
-I have listed these here, but I'm sure there must be more.
-Anyone who knows other significant features of Waverley's railways, please tell me!
+These are listed here, but I'm sure there must be more.
+Anyone who knows other significant features of Waverley's railways, please tell us!